Are you ready to have a successful race week?

 In the days leading up to a race, you will likely be really excited and nervous at the same time.
 You’ve put a lot of time and effort into training, and now it’s almost time to see the results!
 During race week, there are certain things you can do to help boost your performance.
 Likewise, there are some common pitfalls to avoid.

-Here are some basic do’s and don’ts for race week to help you get the most out of your training.
+Here are some basic do’s and don’ts for the week of your big race to help you get the most out of your training.

-- Drink plenty of water during race week to make sure that you’re well-hydrated going into the race.
+- Drink plenty of water throughout the week to make sure that you’re well-hydrated going into the race.
 This will help you keep your energy up during the race.

 - On the morning of the race, drink water in the hours leading up to the start but only sip water during the final hour.
 Drinking too much water right before running will make your stomach feel sloshy and can slow you down.

 - Maintain your nutrition during race week.
 By this point in your training, you should know what snacks and meals work well for you and boost your running ability.
 Stick to what’s been working.

 - Don’t go overboard eating carbs.
 While it is recommended to eat more carbohydrates during race week, don’t eat anything so heavy that it will weigh you down during the race.
 Eating light, carb-filled snacks in the days before the race is great.
 Chowing down on pizza the night before the race is not.